Manuel Cajuda: Coaching career

 Immediately after retiring, Cajuda started working as a manager with Farense, leading the team through 12 games in their first-ever season in the top flight and managing to help them retain their league status after finishing 12th.
 He continued to work in his native region in the following years, with Portimonense SC, Olhanense and Louletano DC.

 In 1994, after years of working almost exclusively in the second level – the exception being S.C.U.
 Torreense in the 1991–92 campaign – Cajuda signed for S.C.
 Braga, remaining in Minho for the following eight years (ranking in fourth place in 1997 and 2001), with two incomplete seasons with C.F.
 Os Belenenses in between.
 He managed to finish in the top six with his following two clubs, U.D.
 Leiria – he had already been in charge of them nine years before, in division two – and C.S.
 Marítimo.

 Cajuda left the Madeira side only one game into the 2004–05 season, and joined S.C.
 Beira-Mar also of the top tier, but only lasted an additional ten matches in Aveiro.
 After a brief spell with Associação Naval 1º de Maio he left for Egypt with Zamalek SC, becoming its second Portuguese coach after Nelo Vingada.

 Cajuda returned to Portugal midway through 2006–07 campaign joining Vitória de Guimarães – being announced on Christmas Day – which he led to promotion and a third position in the following year, just narrowly surpassing S.L.
 Benfica for the last UEFA Champions League berth and only to lose controversially in the last qualifying round against FC Basel of Switzerland.
-He left at the conclusion of 2008–09 with an eighth-place finish, joining Al-Sharjah SCC of the United Arab Emirates.
+He left at the conclusion of 2008–09 with an eighth-place finish, joining Sharjah FC of the United Arab Emirates.

 In late September 2011, Cajuda became Leiria's third coach of the season after the dismissed Pedro Caixinha and Vítor Pontes.
 He was relieved of his duties on 14 March 2012, with the team ranking last in the league.

 After nearly a quarter of a century away, Cajuda returned to hometown club Olhanense on 8 January 2013, succeeding Sérgio Conceição.
 He resigned on 1 May with the side having slipped from eighth to 14th, one place off the bottom.

 Following brief spells across Asia, namely in China, Thailand and the UAE, Cajuda returned to his country to take over at Académico de Viseu F.C. in February 2018, replacing Francisco Chaló at a team challenging for a place in the top flight.
 Having finished that campaign in third, one place off promotion, he resigned the following 13 January them in 13th place.

 On 26 January 2020, Cajuda was hired at Leixões S.C. who were placed tenth in the second tier.
 In six games he managed two victories, with the club finishing the championship in 9th place, before the club announced his departure on 9 May 2020.